 Material.
 Supplemental material should be formatted with a cover sheet listing authors and manuscript title, and the number of pages, figures, and tables.
 Pages must be numbered consecutively, starting with S1.
-Tables and figures should be numbered Supplemental Table or Supplemental Fig. S1, S2, etc. The managing editor may limit the quantity of supplemental material posted to avoid exceeding the per-issue limit of 50 MB.
+Tables and figures should be numbered Supplemental Table or Supplemental Fig. S1, S2, etc. The managing editor may limit the quantity of supplemental material posted.

 File Types.
 The supplement should consist of a single PDF or MS Word file (rather than a series of files with individual images or structures).
 Other file types, such as Quick Time or Excel, may be allowed.
+Videos are allowed; to keep file size down, please compress video files if possible.
 Contact the managing editor with questions about file types.
-The following are not allowed: executables (.exe) of any kind, java script, TeX, or PowerPoint.
+The following are not allowed: executables (.exe) of any kind, java script, and TeX.

 Submit manuscripts at https://mc.manuscriptcentral.com/jeq.
 Because Microsoft Word files are required for editing of the text for typesetting, it is preferred that authors submit the manuscript as a Word file.
 The figures may be submitted as PDF, EPS, TIF, or JPEG files.
 See Chapter 5 of the Style Manual for further details.